lorenzoleonelli/Books/JOSH_KAUFMAN_ThePersonalMBA.md

    >**If you want an audience start a fight (Irish Proverb)**

 **Reputation** is what people generally think about a particular offer or company.
+Building your reputation takes time and effort , but is the most effective kind of marketing there is.
+>**There is only one boss: the customer.
+And he can fire everybody in the company from the chairman on down ...
+(J. Walton)**

+A **Transaction** is an exchange of value between two or more parties.
+>**A compromise is the art of dividing a cake in such a way that everyone believes he has the biggest piece (L. Herard)**

+Common ground is a precondition of any type of transaction.
+Without any area of overlapping interest there is no reason for a prospect to chose to work with you.